keboola/generic-extractor/README.md

 `mappings` attribute can be used to force the extractor to map the response into columns in a CSV file as described in the [JSON to CSV Mapper documentation](https://github.com/keboola/php-csvmap).
 Each property in the `mappings` object must follow the mapper settings, where the key is the `dataType` of a `job`.
 Note that if a `dataType` is not set, it is generated from the endpoint and might be confusing if ommited.

+If there's no mapping for a `dataType`, the standard JSON parser processes the result.

 In a recursive job, the placeholer prepended by `parent_` is available as `type: user` to link the child to a parent.
 See example below:

 Jobs: